Censorship: war on free speech

 The Court proceedings will be heard on 28 November 2006.
 They are open to the public.

-- read CCL's submission to the Classification Review Board about the federal Attorney-General's interference with Islamic literature (June 2006)
+- Read CCL's submission to the Classification Review Board about the Australian Attorney-General's Interference on Islamic Literature (censoring 'hate' books) - June 2006

 NSW Council for Civil Liberties has been recognised by the Classification Review Board as an interested party in the Commonwealth Government's latest attempt to ban The Peaceful Pill Handbook by Dr Philip Nitschke and Dr Fiona Stewart.